 Tradescantia zebrina subsp. zebrina, Tradescantia pendula, Zebrina pendula, Commelina zebrina, Cyanotis zebrina

-Tradescantia zebrina is a very popular trailing succulent that typically grows up to 6 feet (15 cm) tall but creeps to 2 feet (60 cm) wide or more if allowed to do so.
+Tradescantia zebrina is a very popular plant that typically grows up to 6 feet (15 cm) tall but creeps to 2 feet (60 cm) wide or more if allowed to do so.
 Stems are fleshy, ascending, decumbent, or trailing, and rooting at nodes.
 They bear attractive blue-green, slightly succulent leaves with two broad silvery longitudinal stripes above and solid purple underneath.
 The leaves are oval, pointed, stem-clasping, and up to 2.5 inches (6.3 cm) long.
 Tiny three-petaled lavender-purple flowers appear sporadically throughout the year on plants grown in the native habitat, but flowers rarely appear on indoor plants.